 Part of the appeal of this route is the fact that you can do roughly the same semi-circuit around Mosedale multiple times, but vary the experience a little on each outing, scaling all of the point-scoring summits along the way if you want to, or staying beneath most of the peaks (you have to climb some of them) and just walking the main horseshoe.

-The other massive thing this adventure has going for it is that you can chose to start – and, more importantly, finish – at one of Britain’s best climbing- and hill walking-orientated pubs, the legendary Ritson’s Bar in the Wasdale Head Inn.
+The other massive thing this adventure has going for it is that you can choose to start – and, more importantly, finish – at one of Britain’s best climbing- and hill walking-orientated pubs, the legendary Ritson’s Bar in the Wasdale Head Inn.
 The unofficial dress code here includes muddy boots, wild wind-blown hair and outdoor clothes imbued with smells earned on the fells.
 You can explore their extensive range of Cumbrian-brewed beers, and then camp across the road for a few quid.
 The eponymous Ritson is a former landlord of the pub – a raconteur, wrestler, guide and farmer (allegedly), fondly remembered as the ‘World’s biggest liar’ for the outrageous yarns he famously span to local and visiting clamberers and ramblers.
 He even started an annual international fib-spinning competition, a tradition that is still continued to this day, albeit in a different pub.
-Honest. (opens in new tab)
+Honest.

 But it’s no word of a lie to state that the Lake District landscape served up on this cracking Cumbrian canter is eye-wateringly wonderful all the way around.
 And, in sharp contrast to the nearby trails leading to Scafell Pike – which are busy most days (and some nights) outside of winter, with people rushing around doing the Three Peaks or just trying to climb up onto the rooftop of England – you will probably only bump into a handful of fellow fellwalkers during the entire day on this Mosedale meander.